Copyediting Package A

 Proofreading is the final editing stage and is only performed after a piece has been copyedited and no more rewriting will be done.
 This is a final pass to correct any overlooked grammar, spelling, or punctuation issues.
-One pass is given to the content at an average cost of .006 per word.
+One pass is given to the content at an average cost of $18 per hour.
 Once you send me a sample of the manuscript, I will calculate a more accurate estimate for you.

 Copyediting Package B

 Package B is for shorter pieces, such as short stories, promotional materials, website content, blog articles, personal bios, etc. One or two passes (your choice) are given to the content and this is charged at a rate of $28 per hour.
 Any follow-up time required is billed at the same rate, including any proofreading that may be performed in the second pass.

 How the Copyediting Process Works